ELowry/StadiaIcons/README.md

 ## How can I use it?
 StadiaIcons can be used in one of 2 ways:
 1. You can simply download or use a link to the icons you wish to use in [PNG image format](/Images), as [Windows Icons](/Icons), or as [WebP Images](/WebP); you are free to use them as you see fit!
-2. You can use [StadiaIcons Shortcuts](https://stadiaicons.000webhostapp.com/games.php) (currently in BETA), which lets you install shortcuts to individual Stadia games directly to your Desktop/Start Menu with the corresponding StadiaIcons icon automatically assigned.
-[Click here](/Shortcuts) to learn more.
+2. You can use [StadiaIcons Shortcuts](https://stadiaicons.web.app/), which lets you install shortcuts to individual Stadia games directly to your Desktop (and Start Menu in Windows) with the corresponding StadiaIcons icon automatically assigned.
+Learn more in the [Shortcuts](/Shortcuts) folder.

 ### Developers
 #### StadiaIcons